techierishi/The-Simplest-ACRA-PHP-SQL-Backend/README.md

 * Simple setup
 * Easy to use
+* Issue ID's!
 * You can manually transfer all .txt files into an sql database
 * You can view all the entries in the SQL database.
-* You can view all .txt files without entering them into the SQL database(very important if your server does not support MySQL.
+* You can view all .txt files without entering them into the SQL database(very useful if your server does not support MySQLi or you do not want to use it)
 * If your website does not have databases, remove the database dependant files in errors/.
 Alternativly do not use them.